maramusaev/webhook-actions-docs/README.md

 # Webhooks Actions GitHub App
-Turns your organization's Webhook events into repository dispatches and allow you to dispatch Actions across repositories without the need for Personal Access Tokens.
+Turns your organization's Webhook events into repository dispatches and securely dispatches Actions across repositories without the need for user created Personal Access Tokens.
 See it in the [GitHub Marketplace](https://github.com/marketplace/webhook-actions).

 ## How it works